MathisMARION/wisun-br-linux/HIF.md

 RCP Hardware Interface
 ======================

-This document describes the Hardware InterFace (HIF).
-HIF is the API between `wsbrd` and the RCP device.
+This document describes the Hardware Interface (HIF) for the Silicon Labs Wi-SUN Radio Co-Processor (RCP).
+The RCP implements IEEE 802.15.4 frame transmission and reception using Wi-SUN frequency hopping and this API allows a host to control it using commands sent on a serial bus.

 General observations
 --------------------

 In this specification, the prefix used in the command means:
-  - `REQ` (request): a command send from the host to the device
+  - `REQ` (request): a command sent by the host to the device
   - `SET`: special case of `REQ` to configure the device
   - `CNF` (confirmation): a reply from the device to the host
   - `IND` (indication): a spontaneous frame from the device to the host

+By default, requests do not receive confirmations, the only exceptions are [`REQ_RADIO_LIST`][rf-get] and [`REQ_DATA_TX`][tx-req].

 All the types used are little endian.

 The type `bool` is a `uint8_t`, but only the LSB is interpreted.
 All the other bits are reserved.

-When a bit is reserved or unassigned, it be set to 0 by the transmitter and must be ignored by the receiver.
+When a bit is reserved or unassigned, it must be set to 0 by the transmitter and must be ignored by the receiver.

 All the version numbers are encoded using `uint32_t` with the following mask:
   - `0xFF000000` Major revision